sul-dlss-deprecated/revs/README.md

 Your local development jetty must be started for this to work.
 If your local jetty is stopped, start it with:

     rake jetty:start

+## Git Development Strategy

+### Branches

+Master branch is what is running in production and staging Develop branch is what is running (typically) on development Working branch (local) is your local working branch

+### Day to day working

+1. git co develop
+2. git pull
+3. git checkout -b working
+4. now make updates and commit them on 'working'
+5. git checkout develop
+6. git pull
+7. git checkout working
+8. git rebase develop
+9. git checkout develop
+10. git merge working

+You can skip steps 7,8, and 9 if 'git pull develop' doesn't bring down any updates so you know 'working' is already up to date.
+Step 8 is where you could have merge conflicts.
+But now you resolve them on 'working' so when you then merge back to 'develop' (after fixing the conflicts), the git history is linear and doesn't show any merge commits.